cbmira01/FeatureRanking/README.md

       This code will run on the machine's CPU as an unaccelerated workload.

     - Implement the entropy measure algorithm again in the OpenCL dialect.
-      This code will run on discoverable HPC devices as a parallel computation workload.
+      This code will run on discoverable HPC devices as a parallel computation.

     - Run the NumPy and OpenCL implementations against each other on realistic machine learning datasets.
 It is possible to add more datasets.